- Research Topics

 The radar has been developed by Atmospheric Radar Systems (ATRAD).
 The main feature of the new radar is the antenna which is formed by 29 crossed half-wave dipoles arranged as a Mills-Cross.
 The spacing of the crossed dipoles is 0.7 wave lengths resulting in a minimum beam width of 6°.
 This antenna system allows observations of a comparably small volume.

 Each dipole is fed by its own transceiver unit with a peak power of 2 kW (phase controlled on transmission and reception) providing high flexibility in beam forming and pointing as well as o- and x-mode operation for differential absorption and phase measurements.
-For example, off-zenith beams towards N, S, E, W and NW, NE, SE, SW at 7.3° or 17.2° can be formed.
+For example, off-zenith beams towards NW, NE, SE, SW at 6.8° or 13.6° can be formed.
 The figure below shows the areas at 85 km altitude illuminated by the vertical and various oblique beams.
 In addition, beams with different widths at the same pointing angle can be formed.
 For multiple receiver applications four independent receiving channels and two additional crossed dipole antennas are available.

 The system working at 3.17 MHz was put into operation in July 2002 applying spaced antenna observations and reached its full Doppler capabilities in April 2003.